-Paranaguà Bay Villages, Brazil: urban and regional planning proposals marginalization in medium-small size centers.
-Referring to the current trends, the activities carried out in the region of Curitiba (capital of Paraná State) by many small municipalities had the objective, (considering the Paraná Urbano state program designed during the '90s) of enhancing the cultural and socio-economic life of small towns.
+Paranaguà Bay Villages, Brazil: urban and regional planning proposals

+One of the main problems of the territory of Brazil is the economic stagnation and the underdevelopment of the regions that are not part of the metropolitan areas.
+This polarization of the development and structural imbalance highlighted by the geographical and morphological characteristics of the settlements creates negative situations of high-density populations in large urban areas and marginalization in medium-small size centers.
+Referring to the current trends, the activities carried out in the region of Curitiba (capital of Paraná State) by many small municipalities had the objective, (considering the Paraná Urbano2 state program designed during the '90s) of enhancing the cultural and socio-economic life of small towns.